-All proceeds from JBDTC benefit the Volunteer Life Saving Corps of Jacksonville Beach to help supplement funding provided by the American Red Cross and the City of Jacksonville Beach.
-Funds are needed for training and outreach programs, and maintenance of its oceanfront facility.
+Many local nonprofit organizations participate in JBDTC including the Volunteer Life Saving Corps of Jacksonville Beach, who receives funds from JBDTC to help support VLSCJB’s training and outreach programs, and maintenance of its oceanfront facility.

 About the Volunteer Life Saving Corps

 On Sundays and holidays, members of the Volunteer Life Saving Corps take responsibility for guarding the public beach of Jacksonville Beach, just as they have done since 1912.
 This is strictly a volunteer service that functions as a highly competent and professional force.
 The members are well trained and disciplined in the most modern techniques of lifesaving as well as in tradition that has placed the organization at the forefront of the service.

 The Corps was the first such volunteer organization and although many others were formed, first by the U.S. Coast Guard and then by the American Red Cross, it is the only remaining volunteer group.
 The lifeguards’ buoy that is used throughout the world was first developed here by Henry Walters and was called the Walters’ Torpedo Buoy.

 Other techniques pioneered by the Corps, and in use today, are the strict training of recruits, the flag relay system, the rapid response backup, and the hourly changing of the guard.
 The flag on the tower is used to signal the station for assistance.
 If the guard leaves the tower for any reason, the flag is dropped and the buoy must accompany the guard.
 In the case of a non-emergency event, the guard may wave the flag to request assistance.
 Guard towers between the outlying tower and the station relay the flag in like manner.
 In addition, there are towers with radios that are designated to call in the message.